czagrzebski/ROS-AMR/research/ENCODER/encoder.md

 <img src="./../../media/rotary.jpeg" width="400">

-The Out A will be used for our state detection (via Interrupt) and Out B will be used for finding the direction.
-Output A/B will be connected as Digital Outputs to the Arduino.
+The Out A will be used for our state detection (via Hardware Interrupt) and Out B will be used for finding the direction.
+Out A/B will be connected as Digital inputs to the Arduino.
 Note: The image shown is a dedicated rotary switch and is not connected to a DC motor.
 However, a DC motor with a built-in encoder will have the Out A/B built-in to the motor I/O.

 In order to determine the speed, we need to calculate the RPM of our motor.
-This will then allow us to use the circumference of our wheel to calculate the speed our robot will travel.
+This will then allow us to use the circumference of our wheel to calculate the speed at which our robot is travelling.

 To calculate RPM, we use the following equation: